HansKristian-Work/vkd3d-proton/README.md

 Some of debug variables are lists of elements.
 Elements must be separated by commas or semicolons.

- - `VKD3D_CONFIG` - a list of options that change the behavior of libvkd3d.
+ - `VKD3D_CONFIG` - a list of options that change the behavior of vkd3d-proton.
     - vk_debug - enables Vulkan debug extensions and loads validation layer.
- - `VKD3D_DEBUG` - controls the debug level for log messages produced by libvkd3d.
+ - `VKD3D_DEBUG` - controls the debug level for log messages produced by vkd3d-proton.
 Accepts the following values: none, err, fixme, warn, trace.
- - `VKD3D_SHADER_DEBUG` - controls the debug level for log messages produced by libvkd3d-shader.
+ - `VKD3D_SHADER_DEBUG` - controls the debug level for log messages produced by the shader compilers.
 See `VKD3D_DEBUG` for accepted values.
  - `VKD3D_LOG_FILE` - If set, redirects `VKD3D_DEBUG` logging output to a file instead.
  - `VKD3D_VULKAN_DEVICE` - a zero-based device index.
 Use to force the selected Vulkan device.
- - `VKD3D_DISABLE_EXTENSIONS` - a list of Vulkan extensions that libvkd3d should
+ - `VKD3D_DISABLE_EXTENSIONS` - a list of Vulkan extensions that vkd3d-proton should
    not use even if available.
  - `VKD3D_TEST_DEBUG` - enables additional debug messages in tests.
 Set to 0, 1
    or 2.